- Income Statistics

 -

-The majors with the highest paying salaries out of college are electrical engineering and computer science, with an average salary of $108,500 for those with five or fewer years of experience.
+Electrical engineering and computer science graduates now have the highest average starting salary at $110,000 for those with five or fewer years of experience.

 The ten majors with the highest-paying jobs right out of college include: